pwaver/U-Mamba-Adjustment/CustomizationLessons.md

 check:

-nnUNetv2_predict_with_model_exports -i /home/billb/github/U-Mamba-Adjustment/data/nnUNet_input -o /home/billb/github/U-Mamba-Adjustment/data/nnUNet_output  -d 330  -c 2d -tr nnUNetTrainerUMambaBot  --disable_tta -f all -lossFunctionSpecifier DC_and_CE_loss-w-1-20-20 -p plans_unet_edge32
+nnUNetv2_predict_with_model_exports -i /home/ubuntu/U-Mamba-Adjustment/data/nnUNet_input -o /home/ubuntu/U-Mamba-Adjustment/data/nnUNet_output  -d 330  -c 2d -tr nnUNetTrainerUMambaBot  --disable_tta -f all -lossFunctionSpecifier DC_and_CE_loss-w-1-20-20 -p plans_unet_edge8

+The U-Mamba distribution contains a path at nnunetv2/nets that contains models for inference that are brought in with restoration by dill.
+For example, we have

+$ ls /home/ubuntu/U-Mamba-Adjustment/umamba/nnunetv2/nets
+EMUNet.py  UMambaBot_2d.py  UMambaBot_3d.py  UMambaEnc_2d.py  UMambaEnc_3d.py

+At inference, we need to add the path to the nnunetv2/nets directory to the PYTHONPATH environment variable .
+This is done by adding the following to the .bashrc file:

+export PYTHONPATH="${PYTHONPATH}:/home/ubuntu/U-Mamba-Adjustment/umamba/nnunetv2/nets"

+or by amending the python path within the interpreter, as

+import sys
+sys.path.append("/home/ubuntu/U-Mamba-Adjustment/umamba/nnunetv2/nets")

+This may require cuda per se and not run on mps since mamba-ssm is cuda-dependent.

 BTW, an alternate strategy to conserve GPU RAM is to boot not into the GUI when training.
 So as follows: